DanielMartinus/Ingress-Auth-1.0/README.md

 IntelManager intelManager = new IntelManager(getActivity(), mWebView);
 ```

-To start the login procedure use the following snipper:
+To start the login procedure use the following snippet:

 ```Java
 mIntelManager.onLogin(new OnLoginHandler() {